 Narcotics Anonymous (NA) and AA, say that we should admit we are powerless over drugs or drinking-that our lives have become unmanageable.
-If you believe that write out five things for you that support this theory.
+If you believe that write out four things for you that support this theory.

 I really hate to admit that they are right.
 I most earnestly want to believe that I still have the power.
 But any “real” drug or alcohol user has lost the power.
 If you still believe you have the power this is something to consider over the next few weeks.